raghuranjani/WWC_Steps/README.md

 ![foodListRawJson.png](images%2FfoodListRawJson.png)
-Now lets simplify it to just print the product name by adding below code to loop through fooditems using map method and print H1 heading tag for each food name.
+Now lets simplify it to just print the product name by adding below code to loop through fooditems using map method and print h1 heading tag for each food name.

+#### 9. Print simple product name in a list

 Replace App.jsx code with the below set of code.